TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 example all offers of an organization).
 This behavior is called Eager-Loading.
 The annotation @lazy causes Extbase to load the objects and build only when they are actually needed (lazy loading).
-This can be an appropriate data structure, eg many organizations, each with very many offers, that lead to a significant increase in speed.
+This can be an appropriate data structure, e.g. many organizations, each with very many offers, that lead to a significant increase in speed.

 .. note::